 Even things like automation or two-factor authentication are available to free users, despite the fact that these features would normally be reserved for premium subscribers on most other project management suites.

-However, if you want to create more than 10 team boards, set up email notifications, or integrate apps then you’ll need to upgrade to the business class tier which will run you $10/month for each user.
+However, if you want to create more than 10 team boards, set up email notifications, or integrate apps then you’ll need to upgrade to the paid tiers which will run you $5/month/user on the Standard plan, and $10/month/user on the Premium plan.

 - Expansive free tier